dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 "
 ---

+You live with a group of utterly rational and self-interested people on an island, gathering coconuts to survive.

+Tired of working so hard, Alice builds a machine and implants it in her brain.
+This machine leaves her rational *except* when it comes to fulfilling threats, which she always does regardless of the damage to herself.
+She announces to the group, “*I will gather no more coconuts.
+Either you do it for me, or I’ll burn the coconut trees and we'll all starve*.”

+You regretfully conclude that your only choice is to capitulate.
+But as you gather coconuts for Alice every night you wonder, where did you go wrong?

+Eventually, you realize: Upon arrival on the island, your first task should have been to implant a machine in *your* brain and promise, "*If anyone else installs any machines in their brains, then* I *will burn the coconut trees*."

+---

 I've long been fascinated by Derek Parfit's *Reasons and Persons*.
 This is often listed as a favorite philosophy book, e.g. by [Peter Singer](https://www.theguardian.com/books/2001/apr/06/bestbooks.philosophy) and [David Chalmers](http://www.whatisitliketobeaphilosopher.com/david-chalmers).
 How can you not love something that starts like this?

 > We are particular people.
 I have my life to live, you have yours.
 What  do these facts involve?
 What makes me the same person throughout my  life, and a different person from you?
 And what is the importance of these facts?